Kevin Williams: Dance The Night Away To The Rhythm Resurgence

 Once the darling of the video games scene, rhythm and music game systems from the late ’90s through the early 2010’s were strong sellers and earners for operators.
 The music game genre can trace its roots back to the success achieved from the Japanese factories, predominantly the BEMANI series from KONAMI was a runaway success, that still to this day has an incredibly strong following in Japan and is one of the mainstay platforms of the market – seeing many iterations of the rhythm music formula.

 However, for the Western market the music game series suffered several blows, that saw their otherwise great success decimated.
-Once the king of the genre in any market, Dance Dance Revolution is no longer as prevalent as it once was in the States, replaced by the likes of ANDAMIRO USA’s Pump It Up series, and Step Revolution’s StepManiaX there outside of Round1USA and Dave & Busters locations (although the latter look to sunset their support for it too).
+Once the king of the genre in any market, Dance Dance Revolution is no longer as prevalent as it once was in the States, replaced by the likes of ANDAMIRO USA’s Pump It Up series, and Step Revolution’s StepManiaX there outside of Round1USA and Dave & Busters locations (although; the latter seek to sunset their support for it also).
 DDR’s fall from grace has resulted in a similar dearth of BEMANI games in the States, with no Japanese-made rhythm game being officially carried by a US distributor.
 The situation is slightly different in Europe, discussed further later on in this piece.

 All this however seems to be about to change, as we see leading facility operators such as the aforementioned Round1USA and even Dave & Busters undertake location testing (LocTest) of new Japanese music game machines.
 Via the Japanese parent corporation’s business links and rising Western popularity of cultural exports from the region, R1USA has particularly kept the flame alive by catering to the existing crowd of ‘rhythm gamers’, and offering a majority of Japanese rhythm titles from KONAMI, TAITO, and SEGA for patrons to play.
 R1USA have the support and justification for the central online network functions of these games – a possible problem for US rollout outside of them, that we shall also detail later.